trptcolin/lein-plugin/README.md

 Plugin for [Leiningen](http://github.com/technomancy/leiningen)

+## Installation

+    % git clone git://github.com/trptcolin/lein-plugin.git
+    % cd lein-plugin
+    % lein plugin install lein-plugin "0.0.1"

 ## Usage

-Call the plugin task with the same arguments you would put in the Leiningen :dev-dependencies if you only wanted to use this on a single project.

-    % lein plugin install lein-clojars "0.6.0"
-    % lein plugin install lein-release/lein-release "1.1.1"
-    % lein plugin uninstall lein-clojars "0.6.0"
+Once you're installed, you can call the plugin task from anywhere.

     % lein plugin help

-## Installation
+Use the same arguments you would put in the Leiningen :dev-dependencies if you were only using the plugin on a single project.

-    % lein deps
+    % lein plugin install lein-clojars/lein-clojars "0.6.0"

+You can also use the simplified version where the group and artifact id are the same, and even leave out the parentheses if you want.

-    % lein plugin install lein-plugin "0.0.1"
+    % lein plugin install lein-clojars 0.6.0

+You can also easily uninstall plugins through the task.

+    % lein plugin uninstall lein-clojars 0.6.0

 ## License